Why You Should Have A Side HustleDecember 23, 2019

 Why the Popularity?

 If you wonder why you’re hearing so much about side hustles and the gig economy, it’s because these concepts have exploded in popularity.
-The U.S. Bureau of Labor Statistics estimates that 55 million people work in the gig economy, which is more than 35% of the country’s workforce.
+The U.S. Bureau of Labor Statistics estimates that 59 million people work in the gig economy, which is about 36% of the country’s workforce.
 “Side hustlers,” as they’re called, take the form of teachers who write blogs for major companies, stay-at-home moms who moonlight as Uber® drivers, retirees who tutor school-age children, or even college students who design logos for local businesses.

 Check out the following scenario to see just how valuable a side hustle can be.
-The average student loan debt in America is around $37,000 with a loan term of 10 years and monthly payments of $380 a month.
+The average student loan debt in America is around $37,000 with a loan term of 10 years and monthly payments of $381 a month.
 If you made an extra $100 a month ($1,200 a year), you could make three extra payments a year, helping you pay down your student loan debt up to two years early!
-If you want to see how much you can impact your loan with a side hustle, check out our student loan refinance calculator.
+If you want to see how much you can impact your loan with a side hustle, check out ELFI’s student loan refinancing calculator.*

 Not only can you bring in extra income with a second gig, you can also diversify how you make that money.
 In other words, if you lose your full-time job, you will still have a way to pay bills.

 Having a side gig is also a way for you to indulge hobbies or hone talents, giving more meaning to your work than perhaps your regular nine-to-five job.
 If you’re really good with computers, have a knack for photography, possess a knowledge of HVAC systems, or if you’re just really good at IKEA® assembly directions, you can pick up a side hustle by hawking your services on sites like Thumbtack®, Nextdoor®, TaskRabbit®, or Fiverr®.